Table of Contents[Hide][Show]

 - Blog content can be combined to create a tutorial or slide deck that can be made into course content.

-- Help docs/FAQ to online course – Our Conversion Marketing Toolkit is a combination of tools that we recommend and our guidance in how to use them.
-We provide a handbook full of tutorials and resources, but it still leaves too much for the user to figure out on their own.
-Creating an online course to walk them through key set up items would help both us and them.
+- Help docs/FAQ to online course – Tutorials, help docs, and the like are great, but depending on the application they can still leave too much for the user to figure out on their own.
+Creating an online course to walk people through key set up items could help both your team and your customers.

 - You could combine multiple blog posts into an ebook.